HERA-Team/librarian/docs/Staging.md

 For convenience, the NRAO Librarian web interface includes a shortcut to run a staging search after you’ve run a standard search.
-If you scroll down to the bottom of file search result page, there will be a section that allows you to specify a destination directory and launch the staging operation.
+If you scroll down to the bottom of file search result page, there will be a section that allows you to specify your NRAO username and a destination directory, then launch the staging operation.

 Staging can take some time, and our web interface isn’t fancy enough to be able to report progress to you.
 To monitor progress, you should keep an eye on